-May and December are my favorite months of the year.
-In the ‘spring’ of my life, several years ago, I met a man named Ben, who was in the’ winter’ of his life.
+In those memories several years ago, I was in the ‘spring’ of my life when I met a man named Ben, who was in the ‘winter’ of his life.

 Different Expressions of Love

-I have deeply loved four men in my life, each with a different expression of that love.
-My father, two husbands and a man named Ben.
-As I look back on his life, I believe his greatest joys were his books, his dog and me.
+I have deeply loved four men in my life, my father, two husbands, and a man named Ben.
+As I look back on his life, I believe Ben’s greatest joys were his books, his dog, and me.

 Our family had just moved to Honolulu.
-Wanting to meet people, my husband and I decided to attend a large affair.
+Wanting to meet people, my husband and I decided to attend a large charity affair.
 Who did I meet?
 A man named Ben.
-His impact on my life rests in the depth of my soul and my heart knows our meeting was no accident.
+His impact on my life rests in the depth of my soul and my heart knows our meeting was not an accident.

-He was tall, lean and grey-bearded.
+He was tall, lean, and grey-bearded.
 His speech was clipped with an air of authority.
-When people mentioned his name, it always accompanied by, “Did you hear what Ben had to say?”
+When people mentioned his name, it was always accompanied by, “Did you hear what Ben had to say lately?”
 He was a maverick.
 His gait had a purpose.
 Ben oozed with drive.
 He looked like the Russian czar, Lenin.
 He had been a labor attorney in Washington.
-His personality–that was his strength.
+His brilliant mind was his strength.
 He was not held hostage by conventions.
-He lived his life as he saw fit, never succumbing to the pressure of others.
+He lived his life as he saw fit; never succumbing to the pressure of others.
 Ben was his own man.
 That was his essence.
-And that was the lesson he taught me.
+And that was a great lesson he taught me.

-He moved to Honolulu because of his wife’s health.
+He moved to Honolulu because of his wife Esther’s health.
 He had no children.
 Ben was a law professor at the University of Hawaii until he opened his own private labor law practice.
-He was an avid reader, an exercise buff, a man for all seasons.
+He was an avid reader, an exercise buff, he was a man for all seasons.

-At the affair, during cocktail hour, we happened to be standing next to each another.
+During cocktail hour at the affair, we happened to be standing next to one another.